WSS-ITGuy/Easy_Button_NRF24L01/README.md

 ![Staples Easy Button](/images/button.jpg)
 This project is for putting a NRF24L01 inside a staples easy button to use as a remote low power button of some sort, maybe a doorbell?

-The 2*AAA that the easy button comes with should lass a few years at least.
+The 2*AAA that the easy button comes with should last a few years at least.

 This one was used for the clients sales team to hit it when a big sale occured and it played a loud sound on some speakers connected to the receiver.
 #